 5. Which are the poorest countries in the world?

-6. How many children in the developing world live in poverty?
+6. How many children around the world live in poverty?

 7. How does poverty affect children?